 Using the accumulator pump as an intermediary between the pump and the mist heads allows for more consistent rates of pressure and, as a result, droplet size.
 Larger tanks may hold more nutrient solution, but an oversized tank may cause the solution to stagnate and degrade in quality.

 Make sure to pick the right size for the system.
 A word of caution: never use an accumulator tank that lacks a pressure release valve.
 Run piping to an enclosed container where the root systems rest.

 4. Attach an Electric Shut-Off Valve

 No gardener wants to waterlog or overfeed the plants.
 Regulating the mist in volume and frequency is the work of the shut-off valve.
 Plugged into an electric timer, the shut-off valve limits the misting, so the root systems remain at 100 percent humidity without getting soaked.

 One rule of thumb is to set the timer to release three to five seconds of mist every five minutes.
 Of course, different plant species have different optimal requirements.
 The shut-off valve and timer work very much on the same principle as an automatic sprinkler except that applications are much smaller in scope and duration.

 Building an aeroponic system successfully rests on understanding these components.

 5. Connect the Pressure Switch

-This component senses when pressure in the line falls too low, and responds by sending electrical current to the pump.
-When pressure rises to its set point, the switch turns off the electricity and the pump ceases activity.
+This component senses when the pressure in the line falls too low and responds by sending an electrical current to the pump.
+When pressure rises to its set point, the switch turns off the electricity, and the pump ceases activity.

 Many pressure switches are pre-set to 80 psi by the manufacturer but knowing how to change their settings is an important skill in knowing how to build an aeroponic system.